mozilla/experimenter/app/experimenter/docs/adrs/0001-create-new-nimbus-application.md

   - Divergence in tooling/processes over time may create confusion when context switching between the two
   - Possibly still somewhat constricted by past core design decisions
   - [Python/Django may not align with FXA tools/processes](https://github.com/mozilla/fxa/blob/main/docs/adr/0020-application-architecture.md)
+  - There is a cost to supporting teams, including cloud ops/IT/QA, to setting up and running an additional application

 ### Start A New Application in TypeScript/Node